pragma-/pbot/doc/QuickStart.md

 ### Edit Registry

 PBot configuration is stored in a registry of key/value pairs grouped by sections.
-See the [Registry documentation](https://github.com/pragma-/pbot/blob/master/doc/Registry.md) for more details.
+For more details, see the [Registry documentation](https://github.com/pragma-/pbot/blob/master/doc/Registry.md).

 Now you may edit the `registry` file in your data-directory to configure PBot settings.
 Alternatively, you may [override the registry entries via the command-line](#overriding-registry).